Mpox infections continue to tick downward and now number fewer than 5 cases a day, down from an August peak of more than 400.

-Cases had been recorded in all but two states as of Thursday, according to the Centers for Disease Control and Prevention.
+Cases have been recorded in every state, according to the Centers for Disease Control and Prevention.
 That’s up from 44 states and Washington, D.C., at the end of July and from 14 states and Washington, D.C., at the beginning of June.

-According to an NBC News analysis of CDC data, the seven-day average of reported new cases increased from an average of 154 on July 20 to an average of 279 on Aug.
-3.
+According to an NBC News analysis of CDC data, the seven-day average of reported new cases decreased from an average of 457 on August 6 to an average of fewer than 5 on Jan.
+5.

-The World Health Organization declared the outbreak a public health emergency last month.
-In the last week, California, Illinois and New York state have issued emergency declarations over the continued spread of monkeypox.
+The World Health Organization declared the outbreak a public health emergency in July.
+In the last three weeks, California, Illinois and New York state have issued emergency declarations over the continued spread of mpox.